edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

 - App SDK will be modified to use the new `SecretProvider` bootstrap handler
 - app-service-configurable's configuration profiles as well as all the Application Service examples configurations will be updated to remove the `SecretStoreExclusive` configuration and just use the existing `SecretStore` configuration
 - security-secretstore-setup will be enhanced as described in the [Exclusive Secret Stores only](#exclusive-secret-stores-only) section above
 - Adding new services that need static secrets added to their `SecretStore` requires stopping and restarting all the services.
 The is because security-secretstore-setup has completed but not stopped.
 If it is rerun without stopping the other services, there tokens and static secrets will have changed.
-The planned refactor of `security-secretstore-setup` will attempt to resolved this.
+The planned refactor of `security-secretstore-setup` will attempt to resolve this.
-- Snaps does not yet support setting the environment variable for adding SecretStore.
+- Snaps do not yet support setting the environment variable for adding SecretStore.
 It is planned for Ireland release.